Professor Alexandra Braun

 Alexandra Braun holds the Lord President Reid Chair in Law at the University of Edinburgh.

 Professor Braun completed her undergraduate degree at the University of Genoa and received a PhD in Comparative Private Law from the University of Trento.
-Prior to joining Edinburgh Law School in August 2017, she was Professor of Comparative Private Law at the University of Oxford, as well as a Fellow and Tutor in Law at Lady Margaret Hall (Oxford).
-From 2004-2007 she was a Junior Research Fellow at St. John’s College, Oxford.
+Prior to joining Edinburgh Law School in August 2017, she was Professor of Comparative Private Law at the University of Oxford, as well as a Fellow and Tutor in Law at Lady Margaret Hall.
+Between 2004 and 2007 she was a Junior Research Fellow at St. John’s College, Oxford.

 Professor Braun is a Visiting Research Fellow at the Institute of European and Comparative Law in Oxford and an Honorary Research Fellow at Lady Margaret Hall, Oxford.
 She is also an elected Associate Member of the International Academy of Comparative Law as well as an Academic Member of the International Academy of Estate and Trust.
 Since 1 January 2021 she is Professor Extraordinary at the Department of Private Law of the University of Stellenbosch.

 Professor Braun is the Director of Research and Knowledge Exchange and Impact, a role which she has held also between 2018 and 2020.
 She is a Co-Director of the Edinburgh Centre for Private Law and the Series Editor of the Edinburgh Studies in Law series published by Edinburgh University Press.
 Professor Braun is also the Programme Director of the LLM in Comparative and European Private Law.

-Professor Braun has broad research interests in comparative law and legal history.
+Professor Braun has broad research interests in the comparative study of law and legal history.
 Her current research focuses primarily on the comparative study of both succession law and the law of trusts, as well as on the study of the circulation of legal ideas across legal traditions.
-She is in the process of completing a monograph that provides a comparative study of broken promises of an inheritance, to be published with Oxford University Press.
+She has recently published a monograph with Oxford University Press that provides a comparative study of broken promises of an inheritance: Claiming a Promised Inheritance: A Comparative Study (OUP 2022)